awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-content-encodings-examples-image-s3.md

 W3JhdyBieXRlc10=
 ```

-Notice that the input payload must be a Base64\-encoded string, because the `Content-Type` header value is set to `application/json`\.
-The successful response looks like this:
+The input payload must be a base64\-encoded string because the `Content-Type` header value is set to `application/json`\.
+The successful response looks like the following:

 ```
 200 OK HTTP/1.1